 The RDA Board of Directors (Board) is comprised of the seven members of the City Council of Salt Lake City.
 The Board is given policy-making authority for the RDA, while the Mayor serves as the Executive Director.
 The Redevelopment Advisory Committee (RAC) advises the Board on RDA policy.

-Amy Fowler, Vice Chair
+Amy Fowler, Chair

-Dale Christiansen, Vice Chair
+Dale Christiansen, Chair

 The financial engine that drives an RDA’s urban renewal efforts is tax increment financing.
 Tax increment is the increase (or “increment”) in the property taxes generated within a project area, over and above property taxes generated in that same area prior to the establishment of the RDA project area.
 The establishment of a project area and the collection of tax increment funds must be approved by the RDA Board of Directors and the local taxing entities (school district, library, water districts, county, etc.).